icukovic/gingerbill.org-source/content/article/2021-11-30-memory-allocation-strategies-005.md

 # Linked List Approach

-As the title of this section suggests, we'll be using a linked to store the address of free contiguous blocks in the memory along with its size.
+As the title of this section suggests, we'll be using a linked list to store the address of free contiguous blocks in the memory along with its size.
 When the user requests memory, it searches in the linked list for a block where the data can fit.
 It then removes the element from the linked list and places an allocation header (which is required on free) just before the data (similar to what we used in the article on [stack allocators](/article/2019/02/15/memory-allocation-strategies-003/#data-structures)).

 For freeing memory, we recover the allocation header (stored before the allocation) to know the size of the block we want to free.
 Once that block has been freed, it is inserted into the linked list, and then we try to _coalescence_ contiguous blocks of memory together to create larger blocks.